New Chairholder in University Teaching

 The Chair in University Teaching Initiative

-As part of the Destination 2020 strategic plan, the University of Ottawa's Chairs in University Teaching underscore the University's commitment to instructional excellence by:
+As part of the Transformation 2030 strategic plan, the University of Ottawa's Chairs in University Teaching underscores the University's commitment to instructional excellence by:

 - Promoting innovative teaching and learning practices that will benefit the wider University community as grounded in a scholarly framework/model;